mapillary/mapillary_tools/README.md

 To upload images to Mapillary, an account is required and can be created [here](https://www.mapillary.com/signup).
 When using the tools for the first time, user authentication is required.
 You will be prompted to enter your account credentials.
-Only Mapillary account credentials (username and password) are valid for authentication in mapillary_tools.
-Other Mapillary login options (Facebook, OpenStreetMap, Google+, or ArcGIS) are not supported with mapillary_tools.
+Only Mapillary account credentials (username and password) are valid for authentication in `mapillary_tools`.
+Other Mapillary login options (Facebook, OpenStreetMap, Google+, or ArcGIS) are not supported with `mapillary_tools`.
 If you signed up using one of those services, you can obtain a Mapillary password by requesting a password reset email through your [profile settings](https://www.mapillary.com/dashboard/profile) or the "Forgot password?" link on the Mapillary sign-in screen.

 ### Metadata